© Davide Monteleone

 We are pleased to announce the partnership with the Artphilein Foundation, for the next edition of the Fotofestival.

-Apply here for the Open Call and become part of the partner exhibition of the Fotofestival Lenzburg and the Artphilein Foundation.
+Apply here until End of March for the Open Call and become part of the partner exhibition of the Fotofestival Lenzburg and the Artphilein Foundation.

 “In biology, regeneration is the process of renewal, restoration and tissue growth that makes genomes, cells, organisms and ecosystems resilient to natural fluctuations or events that cause disturbance or damage”*